dwarvesf/brainery/changelog/2021-dwarves-of-the-year.md

 * If your name is on the list but you can’t input the prize, drop your email to Duy.
 * If you got any wishlist item that also matches your prize value, please ping Duy for further support.

-**We’ve also prepared you all a mini merchandise set for the rest of the team**.
-Hope you can travel anywhere with this combo.
+**We’ve also prepared you all a mini merchandise set for the rest of the team** Hope you can travel anywhere with this combo.
 Please help by inputting your info in the tab Team Address - [https://bit.ly/3G0LuAU](https://bit.ly/3G0LuAU).

 A big congratulations to our Dwarves of 2021!
 And thank you to all the Dwarves teammates for being with us through the past seven years.
-May we all enter 2022 with happiness and success ♡
+May we all enter 2022 with happiness and success. ♡

 ![df-merch](<assets/doty 2021/df-merch.jpg>)
 ![real-merch](<assets/doty 2021/real-merch.jpeg>)